-The award will be presented at the annual convention of the American Veterinary Medical Association in New Orleans on July 21.
-Dean Ralph Richardson will present the award on behalf of the K-State Veterinary Medical Alumni Association.
+The award was presented at the annual convention of the American Veterinary Medical Association in New Orleans on July 21, 2008.
+Dean Ralph Richardson presented the award on behalf of the K-State Veterinary Medical Alumni Association.

 “We take great pride in honoring the life and career of Col. Cliff Walker,” Dean Richardson said.
 “We deeply regret this honor follows his untimely death; he left us too soon, however we still recognize his valuable contributions to the veterinary profession and his commitment and service to our country.
 His legacy demonstrates the importance of veterinary medicine in the United States military.”

 Col. Walker was born in Kansas and earned a bachelor’s degree from Southwestern College, Winfield, Kan., in 1971.
 He worked for the Oklahoma State Health Department until entering the Air Force in 1972.
 His assignments as a C-130 navigator included Mather Air Force Base, Calif.; Langley AFB, Va.; and McChord AFB, Wash.

 Col. Walker separated from the active Air force in 1976 to pursue a career in veterinary medicine while serving with the Air Force Reserve, flying F-4 fighter jets.